iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

       kubectl apply -f iomesh-cluster-1-zookeeper.yaml
       ```

-3. Create `iomesh-cluster-1.yaml` and configure `meta.nodeAffinity`, `chunk.dataCIDR`, `chunk.blockDeviceNamespace`, `chunk.nodeAffinity`, `redirector.dataCIDR`, and `redirector.nodeAffinity`.
+3. Create the YAML config `iomesh-cluster-1.yaml` and configure fields `meta.nodeAffinity`, `chunk.dataCIDR`, `chunk.blockDeviceNamespace`, `chunk.nodeAffinity`, `redirector.dataCIDR`, and `redirector.nodeAffinity`.

-    - Mandatory: Fill in `dataCIDR` for `chunk` and `redirector` with the IOMesh dataCIDR.
+    - Fill in `dataCIDR` for `chunk` and `redirector` respectively with the dataCIDR you previously configured.
-    - Mandatory: Set `spec.chunk.devicemanager.blockDeviceNamespace` to `iomesh-system` as management components are installed in the namespace `iomesh-system` and all block devices are also in this namespace.
+    - Set `spec.chunk.devicemanager.blockDeviceNamespace` to `iomesh-system` because management components and all block devices reside in the namespace `iomesh-system`.
-    - Optional. `iomesh-cluster-1.yaml` installs IOMesh Community Edition by default.
+    - Specify the IOMesh edition. `iomesh-cluster-1.yaml` installs IOMesh Community Edition by default.
 To set it to Enterprise Edition, set `image.repository.tag` to `v5.3.0-rc13-enterprise` for `meta`, `chunk`, and `redirector` respectively.

       ```yaml
         apiVersion: iomesh.com/v1alpha1